Sadhu Sitaram Das: Bijolia Movement and Sadhu Sitaram Das

 Bijolia, was part of Mewar prior to Independence.
 During the freedom struggle, the peasant movement in the town narrated a tale of the power of the common man.
 The movement started in 1897, led by Sadhu Sitaram Das.
-Sadhu Sitaram Das tried to raise voice of common men (mostly poor farmers) in the royal court of Mewar.
+Sadhu Sitaram Das tried to raise voice farmers in the royal court of Mewar.

 On the basis of leadership, Bijolia movement can be classified into three phases.
 The first phase (1897-1914) was led by Sadhu Sitaram Das.

 In March 1913 nearly 1000 peasants under the leadership of Sadhu Sitaram Das presented their grievances to the jagirdar and when he refused to see the peasants, then the peasants decided not to cultivate the lands in Bijolia and the lands were left fallow in the years 1913-1914.

 In 1915 he met Vijay Singh Pathik and he was impressed by Vijay Singh Pathik in first meeting.
 Sadhu Sitaram Das asked Vijay Singh Pathik to lead peasants movement of Bijolia.
 In 1915, Sitaram Das gave responsibility of leading peasants to Vijay Singh Pathik.
 Due to this, next phase (1916–23) of Bijolia movement was led by Vijay Singh Pathik.